-They both have about 3,500 stocks and the technology sector is most prominent at 24.23%, followed by financials at 16.86%, and healthcare at 14.78%.
+They both have about 3,500 stocks and the technology sector is most prominent at 28.40%, followed by consumer discretionary at 15.30%, and industrials at 13.00%.
 Mostly, the same stocks make up the highest percentage of their assets.

 As for how the top 10 holdings compare for both investments, they have the following five holdings represent the largest shares as a percentage of assets: